-Multiple roles for different microbial communities in the human gut (modified from the German newspaper Zeit covering the work of the group, original designed by J. Schievink).
+Multiple roles for different microbial communities in the human gut (modified from the German newspaper Zeit covering the work of the group; original design by J. Schievink).
 Metagenomic data from thousands of individuals from all over the world are analysed.
-For example, three stratifying gut microbial community types (enterotypes) have been discovered in the human population (Arumugam et al., 2011); shown are 1,000 individuals clustered by their gut microbial composition.
+For example, we discovered three stratifying gut microbial community types (enterotypes) in the human population (Arumugam et al., Nature 2011): 1,000 individuals are shown, clustered by their gut microbial composition.
 Each individual is a dot, coloured by enterotype.

 The main focus of the Bork group is to gain insights into the functioning of biological systems and their evolution by comparative analysis and integration of complex molecular data.

 The group currently works on three different spatial scales, but with common underlying methodological frameworks:

 - Molecular and cellular networks.

 - Genes, proteins, and small molecules.

 We usually work in new or emerging research areas and balance methodological work with biological discoveries.
 Past frontier research projects include participation in the Human Genome Project (Lander et al., Nature 2001), foundational work on the study of protein interaction networks (von Mering et al., Nature 2002), and comparative metagenomics (Tringe et al., Science 2005), as well as exploration of drug–target interactions using global human ‘read-outs’ such as side-effects (Campillos et al., Science 2008).